zvictor/PocketFlow/cookbook/python-batch-node/README.md

-# BrainyFlow BatchNode Example
+# BrainyFlow SequentialBatchNode Example

-This example demonstrates the BatchNode concept in BrainyFlow by implementing a CSV processor that handles large files by processing them in chunks.
+This example demonstrates the SequentialBatchNode concept in BrainyFlow by implementing a CSV processor that handles large files by processing them in chunks.

 ## What this Example Demonstrates

-- How to use BatchNode to process large inputs in chunks
+- How to use SequentialBatchNode to process large inputs in chunks
-- The three key methods of BatchNode:
+- The three key methods of SequentialBatchNode:
   1. `prep`: Splits input into chunks
   2. `exec`: Processes each chunk independently
   3. `post`: Combines results from all chunks